 Podiatric biomechanics involves not only the assessment of the structure, alignment and function of the feet and legs but also the whole body.
-The foot is the only part of the human body and is completely unique to allow us to walk upright.
+The foot is part of the complex systems of the body and is completely unique to allow us to walk upright.
 Through a series of complex joints and muscle function it has adapted to walk on almost any surface from rough uneven ground to flat hard smooth surfaces.
 However, this hard flat surface causes a low grade repetitive movement that subjects the body to many forces that cause injury.

 The average person takes an average of 10,000 steps a day with forces acting on the foot of up to twice the body weight.
 The majority of patients have a low arched (pronated) foot type and combined with muscle imbalance, activity levels and footwear can all lead to pain and injury.

 The use of specifically designed and personally moulded insoles (orthoses) can help to control the way in which we function.
 However, training programme, footwear modification, muscle function and balance (strength/flexibility) may also need to be modified to help improve function.

 This section outlines the process to biomechanical evaluation and gait analysis with specific conditions and treatment options.

 Do you know the answer to these few simple questions?

 - As you start increasing your mileage - are you at risk of injury?

 - Are you performing the right exercises to maximise your foot function?